Mane & Salah keep Liverpool’s title hopes alive | Goal.com

 After a cagey first half that saw the duo unable to convert half chances; one which they took turns to create, they sparked to live within two second-half minutes, with Salah's piledriver sealing his former employers’ defeat.

-Mane header at the back post, off a perfect Roberto Firmino cross, put Jurgen Klopp's men in front in the 51st minute before Salah rifled in a long-range effort to the top left corner to double their lead two minutes later.
+Mane header at the back post, off a perfect Jordan Henderson cross, put Jurgen Klopp's men in front in the 51st minute before Salah rifled in a long-range effort to the top left corner to double their lead two minutes later.

 Chelsea, through Eden Hazard, had two chances to half their deficit but the woodwork and Alisson respectively stood in their way.